mendix/docs/content/en/docs/appstore/connectors/aws/aws-iot-twinmaker.md

 ##### 4.1.13.1 Generalization

-AWSTwinMakerConnector.SelectedProperty
+`AWSTwinMakerConnector.SelectedProperty`

 ##### 4.1.13.2 Attributes

-Entity 'GetPropertyValueRequestSelectedProperty' has no attributes.
+Entity `GetPropertyValueRequestSelectedProperty` has no attributes.

 ##### 4.1.13.3 Associations

-Entity 'GetPropertyValueRequestSelectedProperty' does not own any associations.
+Entity `GetPropertyValueRequestSelectedProperty` does not own any associations.

 #### 4.1.14 Entity PropertyFilterDataValue